evandowning/nvmtrace/README.md

 ## Installing

-If you already have Java installed, make sure you (temporarily) switch to using Java 6 to compile and run:
+If you already have Java installed, make sure you switch to using Java 7 to compile and run:

 ```
 $ sudo update-alternatives --config java